jarviscanada/jarvis_data_eng_KantyGakima/python_data_analytics/README.md

 product performance, customer segmentation, and cancellation patterns, will guide LGS in creating targeted campaigns, optimizing inventory, and improving overall operational decisions.

-This PoC was implemented using Python and its libraries such as Pandas, Numpy, and Jupyter Notebook.Focusing on data wrangling, descriptive data analysis, and generating business-driven insights.
+This PoC was implemented using Python and its libraries such as Pandas, Numpy,matplotlib; and Jupyter Notebook.Focusing on data wrangling, descriptive data analysis, and generating business-driven insights.
 # Implementaion
 ## Project Architecture